apify/apify-docs/content/academy/pro_apify_scraper_development/managing_source_code.md

 ## [](#integrating-github) Integrating Github source code

 First, let's create a repository.
-This can be done [in a number of ways](https://kbroman.org/github_tutorial/pages/init.html), but the way we'll do it is by creating the remote repository on Github's website:
+This can be done [in a number of ways](https://kbroman.org/github_tutorial/pages/init.html), but in this lesson we'll do it by creating the remote repository on Github's website:

 ![Create a new Github repo]({{@asset pro_apify_scraper_development/images/github-new-repo.webp}})